-The Corporation met on five occasions during 2021/22.
-The number of meetings held by each committee in 2021/22, are outlined as follows:
+The full Corporation met on eight occasions during 2022/23.
+The number of meetings held by each committee in 2022/23, is outlined as follows:

 Committee Number of Meetings

-Resources 5
+Resources 6

 Standards 4

 Audit 4

 Governance 4

 Remuneration 2

 Minutes of all non-confidential meetings are available on the College's website at Southport.ac.uk or from the Clerk to the Corporation, Southport College, Mornington Road, Southport PR9 0TT.